 The Family Law Act 1975 (Cth) is the main law governing children’s matters.
 The courts that exercise jurisdiction are the Federal Circuit Court of Australia or Western Australia and the Family Court of Australia or Western Australia.
 When the court considers making an order (Consent Orders), the court will consider what is in the ‘best interests’ of the children.
 The ‘best interests’ of the children are considered under section 60CC of the Family Law Act 1975 (Cth).

-- Before you can make an application to the Federal Circuit Court of Australia for parenting orders, you must firstly attend mediation and obtain a mediation certificate from a registered family dispute resolution (FDR) provider.
+- Before you can make an application to commence legal proceedings in the Federal Circuit Court of Australia for parenting orders, you must attend mediation and obtain a mediation certificate from a registered family dispute resolution (FDR) provider.
 For more information on how to find an FDR provider, please visit Family Relationships Australia.

 - Equal shared parental responsibility is not the same as equal parenting time.